datum-cloud/datum-mcp/README.md

 - A working <strong>kubeconfig</strong> & context (or pass <code>--kube-context</code>)
 - RBAC that allows:
   - <code>get</code> on <code>customresourcedefinitions.apiextensions.k8s.io</code>
-  - server-side dry-run of the resources you validate
+  - server‑side dry‑run of the resources you validate
 - Optional: Claude Desktop (for MCP usage), <code>curl</code> for HTTP tests

 ---

-## Auth & preflight (no auto-login)
+## Auth & preflight (no auto‑login)

 This server <strong>never logs you in</strong>.
 It uses whatever credentials are present in your kubeconfig.